-How Leicester City fare in their inaugural Champions League campaign is one of the most intriguing aspects of what promises to be the most Hollywood season English football has witnessed for years.
-Will Wes Morgan have to mark Robert Lewandowski?
-Will Jamie Vardy do battle with Sergio Ramos?
-Will Danny Drinkwater be able to handle Andrés Iniesta?
+How Leicester City would fare in their inaugural Champions League campaign was one of the most intriguing aspects in the aftermath of the most Hollywood season English football has witnessed for years.
+Would Wes Morgan have to mark Robert Lewandowski?
+Would Jamie Vardy do battle with Sergio Ramos?
+Would Danny Drinkwater be able to handle Andrés Iniesta?

 Things were already going fairly catastrophically for the newly crowned champions.
 Mere days after Tim Sherwood lifted the Premier League trophy, Kenny Dalglish stunned his players by announcing he was resigning to move upstairs into an ill-defined, ill-starred Director of Football role.
 Worse, owner Jack Walker, having bankrolled the club’s first title for 81 years, now felt that self-sustainability should be a long-term goal, and turned the taps off just as the rest of the league was beginning to catch up with their spending.

 Dalglish’s successor, loyal assistant Ray Harford, had been a successful, trophy-winning manager in his own right.
 Yet at Blackburn he struggled to shake off the matey straitjacket of the number two position, never quite managing to develop the authority or distance the top job demanded.

 There was a feeling around the club that once was enough, with little hunger to lay the foundations for sustained success.
 Chairman Robert Coar told the players, to their astonishment, they’d won the league “a year too early”.
 Heads turned by such lack of ambition and certain senior players began to act up, with no disciplinarian to stop them.